 Without reasons, facts or proof to support your objection, we will make our decision based on the information we already have on file.

 In certain situations, we can suspend collection measures while an objection is being reviewed.
 Interest, however, will continue to accrue on the debt during that time.
 For more information on when we can suspend collection measures, see Collection Measures – Tax Debt.

 You can appoint a representative to act on your behalf and access the information and documents about you in our files.
-The representative can be a family member, a friend or any other person that you authorize in the notice of objection form or the objection letter you send us.
+The representative can be a family member, a friend or any other person that you authorize.
+You must complete form MR-93.1.1-V or form FP-159-V.

 We will deal only with your representative during the objection review process, but will inform both you and your representative of the final decision.